mir-group/nequip/README.md

 # NequIP

-NequIP is an open-source deep learning package for learning interatomic potentials using E(3)-equivariant convolutions.
+NequIP is an open-source code for building E(3)-equivariant interatomic potentials.

 ![nequip](./nequip.png)